Knodle: Modular Weakly Supervised Learning with PyTorch: Weakly supervised learning with

-This separation between one tensor that contains rule matches and another tensor that translates them to labels allows \emph{Knodle} to access this fine-grained information during training for certain denoising algorithms.
+This separation between one tensor that contains rule matches and another tensor that translates them to labels allows \knodle{} to access this fine-grained information during training for certain denoising algorithms.
 This is in contrast to other approaches that treat weak supervision as learning from a noisy heuristic label matrix $Y_{heur} = ZT$ without direct access to the individual rules.

-\subsection{Separation of the prediction model from the weak supervision aspects.}
+\textbf{2.
+Separation of the prediction model from the weak supervision aspects.}

-Although \emph{Knodle} contains both methods to improve the data, such as rules denoising and generalization, and the training of standard PyTorch models, these aspects are separated in the framework.
-Therefore the same prediction model definition can be used for direct or weak supervision training, allowing researchers to easily create benchmarks with consistent base models.
-However, even though the prediction model is defined separately, the method dealing with weak data has access to it during training.
-Thus, a denoising method and model training can reinforce each other in an integrated manner.
-For example, cross-validation schemes, which will be covered later in this section, can use the model architecture to reweigh training instances.
-This is in contrast to approaches that modularize denoising and training by first adjusting label confidences with the help of rules correlations only and then training a model with the adjusted labels \citep{takamatsu-etal-2012-reducing, DBLP:journals/corr/abs-1711-10160}.
-Furthermore, \emph{Knodle} design is in contrast to the approaches where denoising is so tightly integrated into the model architecture that it is impossible to change the underlying prediction model \citep{sukhbaatar2015training}.
+\knodle{} requires a standard PyTorch model for a given prediction task.
+It is defined independent of the weak supervision aspects, such as rule types or denoising method.
+Therefore the same PyTorch model definition can be used for direct or weakly supervised training, and the two settings can easily be compared.
+However, even though the prediction model is defined separately, the denoising methods may have access to it during training.
+For example, cross-validation schemes such as WSCrossWeigh (see Section~\ref{sec:trainers}) can use the PyTorch model definition for data reweighting or label correction.
+This is in contrast to approaches that modularize denoising and training by first adjusting label confidences by using correlations between rules only and then training a model with the adjusted labels~\cite{takamatsu-etal-2012-reducing, snorkel}.
+Furthermore, \knodle{}'s design is much more flexible compared to approaches where denoising is so tightly integrated into the underlying prediction model architecture that it could not be changed~\cite{sukhbaatar2015training}.